maths/stack-web/README.md

 ## Updating the website

 You can make small changes directly and push the changes.
 You do not need to download MkDocs or any of the extensions to update the website.
-If you are new to GitHub you can use [this guide](/website_files/WebsiteDocs/WebsiteUpdats.md) on how to update the website.
+If you are new to GitHub you can use [this guide](/website_files/WebsiteDocs/WebsiteUpdates.md) on how on updating the website.

 ### Adding a page